dpriskorn/ItemSubjector/README.md

 This is because of internal changes related to job handling*

 Add the narrow first and then the broader like this:
-* `python itemsubjector.py -a narrow-QID && python itemsubjector.py -l broader-QID`
+* `python itemsubjector.py -a narrow-QID && python itemsubjector.py -a broader-QID`

 Please investigate before adding broad subjects (with thousands of matches)